 - Siri voice command.
 What’s an Apple device without Siri?

-Apple VR headset release date
+Apple VR and mixed reality headset release date

 The Apple VR headset is slated to hit store shelves in 2022, according to The Information.
 The Cupertino-based giant is also reportedly planning on releasing a sleeker headset in 2023.
 So if you’re interested in Apple VR, but you want a more svelte headset, it’s best to wait a year after Apple’s first VR headset launch.